Lilith-In-Starlight/kismesis/readme.md

 3. Add `kismesis` to that library with the `pdk` feature.
 4. In `lib.rs`, add `use extism_pdk::*` and `kismesis::pdk::*`.
 5. Create a function `fn parser(Json(input): (Json<PluginInput>)) -> FnResult<Json<PlugResult>>`
 6. Make sure your program doesn't panic, as this results in an error report that offers very little help to both you and the user.
-FnResult uses anyhow::Error, so you can use the elvis operatora lot of the time.
+FnResult uses anyhow::Error, so you can use the elvis operator a lot of the time.
 7. Use `PluginParseError::new()` to create a new error at the position of one of your tokens, or the ranges given in the input.
 8. Use `.add_hint()` to add a hint to an error.